 The next morning just as I was waking and trying to shake off the morning chill as well as get the kinks out after a night of sleeping on rocks and hard ground, I looked down toward the trail and saw the woman standing there looking at me.
 This time rather than disappearing she gestured for me to join her.
 She had made a small fire and was in the process of making hot tea, a truly welcome delight.
 She apologized for her behavior the day before saying she was so shocked to see anyone, let alone a white man, she sort of lost it.

-She told me her name was Hope Savage and was from South Carolina.
+She said her name was Hope Savage, and after learning I was an American, told me that she was from South Carolina.
 She also said she had stayed at a village for a few days months back many miles down the mountain trail but wasn't aware of any monastery.
 She had seen what looked like ruins of what may have been a monastery at one time but didn't seem habited from the distance she saw it.
 Wanting to stay away from any religious context or involvement she said she kept her distance.
 So too, she had not seen the Zen man, although she said she had been left stuff on occasion, but didn't know from who.
 Her not having made contact with the monastery meant she had not passed through the monastery portals to the outside we were in, so I wasn't sure if the two of us were operating on the same time reference.
 But for me at the moment it didn't matter because I found it exhilarating to talk with someone who knew English and having come from a similar enough background we could both share the conversation.

 We spent that whole day and that night together, parting the next day.
 Most of what has been alluded to in the main text above, that is Paris, India, Bhutan all ring true.
 How long she was going to stay and continue doing what she was doing she wouldn't say, although she seemed to think it wouldn't be long before she moved on, primarily because how harsh the conditions were.
 She did seem like she would not be willing to endure another winter there, at least that high up in the mountains.
 She seemed thoroughly interested in the fact that I had arrived in the general location by coming up through Thailand, Laos and Burma and indicated that might be a return prospect for her.
 She wasn't clear on any passports or visas or if any of them were valid.
 I think, like me, nobody knew she was there.
 She also expressed interest in seeing why the two of us held such differing views about the monastery.
 We parted company that morning and I never saw her again.